vinithius2/Dex10-Pokedex/README.md

 # About the project

-The project uses MVVM in its architecture, coded 100% in Kotlin and uses some libraries such as Navigation, Coroutines, Koin, Retrofit, Paging 3 and among other important libraries.
+The project uses MVVM in its architecture, coded 100% in Kotlin and uses some libraries such as Coroutines, Koin, Retrofit, Compose and among other important libraries.